WangHelin1997/SpeechTasks/README.md

 # SpeechTasks
 This is a list of speech tasks and datasets, which can provide training data for Generative AI, AIGC, AI model training, intelligent speech tool development, and speech applications.

+## Continuously Updating!
+I will add new tasks and datasets to this repo continously.

+You are welcome to make comments or email me at <hwang258@jhu.edu>, to point out any unlisted tasks and datasets!

 ## Tasks

 |Task|DataSets|Input Mode|Output Mode|Modeling Target|Level|Description|